angular/angular/aio/content/guide/styleguide.md

-**Do** Use app routing to define short paths that relate to the components.
+**Do** use app routing to define short paths that relate to the components.
-` path: 'crisis-center' `
+For example: `path: 'crisis-center' `

 </div>